sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 The following items require some research and discussion:

-1. Using unencrypted shard hashes / unencrypted shards for sarcophagus creation and unwrapping **Pros:**
+1. Using unencrypted shard hashes / unencrypted shards for sarcophagus creation and unwrapping

+- Pros:
   - Reduces complexity by removing need for archaeologist to have separate key pairs for each sarcophagus
   - Avoid archaeologists being paid their bounty despite potentially uploading an incorrect encrypted shard

-**Cons**
+- Cons:
   - Potentially more expensive

 2. Archaeologist Arweave upload
 - It needs to be determined how the data bundle gets uploaded to arweave.